Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 This list is not exhaustive, but the majority of timeouts we have observed so far can be traced back to one or more of these causes.
-While these are not the only sources of complexity, they should work well as general estimates of complexity.
-For instance, linear arithmetic usually only becomes a problem when the input program is rather large, which is also indicated by path count in most practical cases.
+While these are not the only sources of complexity, they provide a good idea of the probable timeout causes.
+% For instance, linear arithmetic usually only becomes a problem when
+% the input program is rather large, which is also indicated by path count in most
+% practical cases.

 ## Complexity feedback from Certora Prover